 |

-This is something every parent needs to think of when they have newborn photos done.
+Every parent needs to think of this when they have newborn photos done.
 If anything makes your heart race or you worry about your baby’s safety, do not let your photographer do it.
-I have seen images that make me want to scream – a baby in a knit cocoon hanging from a tree crying and in distress… a pair of twin newborns in a suitcase on railroad tracks – with the next image being a train rushing by while the family stands 5 feet away with their babies and other small children.
-A baby in a glass jar surrounded by gumballs – every breath that baby takes those gumballs will compress on her chest making it harder and harder to get a breath in and let her chest expand- not to mention that glass can break!
+I have seen images that make me want to scream – a baby in a knit cocoon hanging from a tree crying and in distress… a pair of twin newborns in a suitcase on railroad tracks – with the following image being a train rushing by while the family stands 5 feet away with their babies and other small children.
+A baby in a glass jar surrounded by gumballs – every breath that baby takes, those gumballs will compress on her chest, making it harder and harder to get a breath in and let her chest expand – not to mention that glass can break!
 I have no idea what either photographer or parent is thinking in times like these.
 I often think parents have an unspoken trust with their photographers because they assume that the photographer knows what they’re doing.
 They don’t always know what they’re doing.
-Just know that as a parent and never let anyone do anything you are uncomfortable with with your baby or children.
+Just know that as a parent, never let anyone do anything you are uncomfortable with with your baby or children.

-Photographers need to think long and hard about what situations they are putting their clients and their babies and children into and be willing to say no, that’s not safe too!
-I tell my clients right off the bat “Your baby startles easily, we will not be able to do X, Y and Z” or – your baby does not like to be (insert whatever here) therefore this shot is not going to happen.
-It is a safety concern and to me, although they may be a bit sad they are not getting that photo they wanted in the end I genuinely believe they are happy I put their baby’s safety first rather than a picture.
+Photographers need to think long and hard about what situations they are putting their clients and their babies and children into and be willing to say no, that’s not safe, too!
+I tell my clients right off the bat, “Your baby startles easily; we will not be able to do X, Y and Z”, or – your baby does not like to be (insert whatever here); therefore, this shot will not happen.
+It is a safety concern, and to me, although they may be a bit sad they are not getting that photo they wanted in the end, I genuinely believe they are happy I put their baby’s safety first rather than a picture.

-Now, I’m not going to sit here and act like a saint.
-Until I delved into newborn photography, I honestly had no idea these images were done with Photoshop.
-I wondered how those babies were hanging in branches, and I was curious about some poses.
-Some images can be done without it being a composite – the “head in hands” pose for instance but safety-wise – it’s better to do it the way shown below.
+Now, I won’t sit here and act like a saint.
+Until I delved into newborn photography, I had no idea these images were done with Photoshop.
+I wondered how those babies were hanging in branches and was curious about some poses.
+Some photos can be done without it being a composite – the “head in hands” pose for instance but safety-wise – it’s better to do it the way shown below.
 It’s all about learning and knowing.
-I hope this post will help other photographers in their journey (and parents too!) and make them think about photos they see around the internet and look at the image and think to themselves, “Hmmm…. is this a composite?” because more likely than not – it is and for your and your client’s safety anything you deem unsafe please – take precautions to make it safe or just don’t do it.
+I hope this post will help other photographers in their journey (and parents too!) and make them think about photos they see around the internet and look at the image and think to themselves, “Hmmm…. is this a composite?” because more likely than not – it is and for your and your client’s safety anything you deem unsafe please – take precautions to make it safe or don’t do it.
 No photo is worth a baby’s life.

 Back to the photos and a little about them.
 Many parents and new photographers do not realize these images are called composites.
 They are 2 (sometimes 3+) images taken and merged in Photoshop.
-Many times, a bit of cloning is required to get the image to its final state.
-Below you will see examples of the images sooc (straight out of camera i.e. unedited) that were merged, and the final image after merging, cloning and editing is done.
+Some cloning is often required to get the image to its final state.
+Below, you will see examples of the images that were merged soon (straight out of the camera, i.e. unedited) and the final image after merging, cloning, and editing.

 The record shot.
 First, I take a photo of the prop alone – so I have the background to use during the merge.

 The following image is the baby’s father holding the baby’s bottom and keeping him in position.
-His other hand is free to grab the baby should he wake or startle.
+His other hand can grab the baby should he wake or startle.

 The final image